prog-1/calculator/README.md

 digit     [-] ::= "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"
 ```

-> **Note**
-> Alternative version of the grammar is operator focused.
+This alternative version of the grammar is operator focused.
 Rules are named differently, but they are operation centric - `sum`
-> describes how to sum terms, `mul` describes how to multiple factors, etc. Functionally these two grammars are the same.
+describes how to sum terms, `mul` describes how to multiple factors, etc. Functionally these two the same.

 ```bnf
 Corresponding associations apply!